Human-Nature is a collaborative knowledge exchange programme aimed at creating a more inclusive and sustainable future.

 • support the development of research and insights on collaborative and creative responses for climate adaptation,

-• foster partnerships between communities, arts practitioners, scientists, and academia to embed arts and creative responses into organisations policy,
+• foster partnerships between communities, arts practitioners, scientists, and academia to embed arts and creative responses into organisational policies,

 • elevate local Malaysian voices to share insights, knowledge and best practices around sustainable futures ,